Nathan Lickers

 Nathan Lickers (Honigo̱hasá:sdoh; born 1 July 2001) is a Canadian ice dancer.
 With his skating partner, Lily Hensen, he is the 2022 CS Ice Challenge bronze medalist.

 Personal life

 Lickers was born on 1 July 2001 in Six Nations of the Grand River, Ontario, Canada.
 He is Haudenosaunee Seneca, Wolf clan.

 Career

 Lickers began learning how to skate when he was seven years old.
-He transitioned from single skating to ice dance at a young age and teamed up with his current skating partner, Lily Hensen, in January 2012.
+He transitioned from single skating to ice dance at a young age and teamed up with his former skating partner, Lily Hensen, in January 2012.